GNU Parallel¶

 session.
 Though parallel

-is great for automating mundane repetitive tasks like creating many directories or parsing lots of log files, tasks which use a substantial amount of compute resources still need to be run on Slurm allocated compute nodes and not on shared login nodes.
+is great for automating mundane, lightweight, and repetitive tasks such as creating many directories or parsing lots of log files, tasks which use a substantial amount of compute resources still need to be run on Slurm allocated compute nodes and not on shared login nodes.
 A second approach places all task inputs into the same directory and uses the find

 command to build the file listing all their paths: